OAB Treatment Options

 Unfortunately, the first OAB medication you try may not always meet your goals.

-Wetting yourself is not normal—
+Wetting yourself is not normal—you may need a

-treatment than OAB pills*
+different type of treatment than OAB pills*

 X